ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/llama3.md

 ---
 ## Overview

 Llama is a family of publicly available large language models (LLMs).
-Llama models have shown to perform well on a variety of natural language processing tasks, such as:
+Llama models have shown to perform well on a variety of natural language processing tasks.

 The models are subject to the [acceptable use policy](https://github.com/facebookresearch/llama/blob/main/USE_POLICY.md) and the [responsible use guide](https://ai.meta.com/static-resource/responsible-use-guide/).

 ### Quantization

-If you are not familiar with the topic of quantization, take a minute to read a few sentences describing why it matters when you are working with LLMs.
+If you are not familiar with the topic of quantization, take a minute to learn why it matters when you are working with LLMs.

 Given the large size of many neural networks, a technique called quantization is often used to reduce the memory footprint.
 It allows large models to be run in memory constrained environments.
 In a nutshell, quantization takes floating point tensors in a neural network and converts it into data format with a smaller bit-width.
 It is possible to go from the FP32 data format to INT8 without seeing significant loss in model accuracy. *Dynamic quantization* is when the quantization happens at runtime.